sandralili/mygithub/aboutme.md

 <div class = "example-class">

 Hello, my name is Sandra Pérez and I am currently working on my master's degree at Arizona State University.
-The name of the degree is **Program Evaluation and Data Analytics**.
+The name of the degree is Program Evaluation and Data Analytics.

 </div>